parth49patel/ExpenseLog/README.md

   An option to permanently delete the user's account, along with all related data (expenses, profile, etc.) from the app and Firestore.

 - 🎨 **Clean, Responsive UI**
-  Designed using SwiftUI, the app ensures a modern and intuitive user interface, with smooth transitions and a responsive layout across all devices (iPhone, iPad, Mac).
+  Designed using SwiftUI, the app ensures a modern and intuitive user interface, with smooth transitions and a responsive layout optimized for iPhone devices.

 - 🔊 **Haptic Feedback**
   Provide haptic feedback throughout the app for an enhanced user experience, especially when interacting with buttons or performing critical actions.